 Rolling Stone Records ~ Norridge IL

 Finally the day came.
 I found a place to park (3 blocks away) and I started walking towards the building.
 Man alive, there were SO many freakin’ people in line it wasn’t even funny.
 The line went WAY down the sidewalk too which is where my wait began.
-I noticed they even had ropes set up similar to that of waiting in line for a rollercoaster right outside the door and into part of the street.
+Near the door and into part of the street, I noticed they had ropes set up similar to waiting in line for a roller coaster.
 My friend Kim couldn’t get in line at the same time I did, so I more or less people watched for a couple of hours.
 Which let me tell you, there was quite a lot to see.

-Towards the start time, everyone was getting pretty restless.
+Towards the 4pm start time, everyone was getting pretty restless.
 Eventually Ozzy showed up and they started letting people in.
 Well, this is where it got crazy.
 People were literally climbing over the ropes and rushing the door.
 Security tried to regain order but basically there was a big blob in front of the door.
 I will admit, I climbed over a rope or two but it didn’t really get me any closer to the door.
-So I waited, and waited and oh what’s that, I can take two steps, ok and I waited some more.
-I told you, there were a lot of people in line! haha
+So I waited, and waited and oh what’s that, I can take two steps?
+Okay, and I waited some more.
+There were so many people in line!

-Kim showed up and I was too close to the door and in a single file line, to let her cut in without being caught by security so she ended up somewhere at the back.
+When Kim showed up, I was too close to the door, and in a single file line, to let her cut in without being caught by security so she ended up somewhere at the back.
 I swear it must have taken an hour for me to reach the door from the time Ozzy showed up.
 They were only letting in a handful of people at a time and you could not take anything with you inside.
 No purse, no bag, no nothing.
-Talk about strict.
 I left my bag on the “secure” table and walked in with a group of people.

 Since I was now closer to the front of the line I noticed that the process seemed to be moving VERY quickly.
 People were trying to tell Ozzy things and it was more or less “you’d better smile pretty fast with Ozzy because it will be over before you know it.”
 One guy was so wrapped up in telling Ozzy how much he loved him that they took his picture when he wasn’t even looking at the camera.

 I was now a couple people away.
-Wow…I was about to meet the “Prince of Darkness”.
+Wow…I was about to meet the “Prince of Darkness.”
 I couldn’t believe it and yet I was hardly nervous.
-How could this be? haha I had thought about what I wanted to say but I usually get “star struck” and things come out of my mouth that I had no intention of saying.
+How could this be?
+I thought about what I wanted to say but I usually got “star struck” in these situations and things would come out of my mouth that I had no intention of saying.
 Well, sure enough, it happened.

 As I left the building they cut off my wristband.
 This kind of sucked since, of course, I wanted it keep it.
 But also, I knew they didn’t want people getting back in line or trying to give it to someone else.
 I picked up my bag and went to look for Kim in line.
 I showed her the picture, gave her the rundown and told her to call me after she met him.
 All in all, even though the experience was no longer than about 8 seconds, (I’m not kidding here) it still was pretty amazing to meet THE Ozzy Osbourne!